geminiplanetimager/gpi_pipeline/documentation/ifs/steps/destriping_and_microphonics.rst

 Using the Destriping Algorithms in GPI Data Reduction
 ------------------------------------------------------

-The striping noise affects every image taken with the detector.
-The effectiveness of the pipelines ability to remove the striping is dependent upon the observation type.
+The effectiveness of the pipeline to remove the striping is dependent upon the observation type.
 The ability to correct the striping is inversely proportional to the spatial distribution of light in the image.
 For example, a dark frame has no light in the image, therefore the entire detector can be used in deriving the striping correction.
-This is done using the pipeline primitive :ref:`Aggressive destripe assuming there is no signal in the image. (for darks only) <Aggressivedestripeassumingthereisnosignalintheimage.(fordarksonly)>`.
+This is done using the pipeline primitive :ref:`Destripe for darks only <destripefordarksonly>`.

 In the case of science data (e.g. coronagraphic data), all of the microspectra are masked, leaving only the space between to derive the correction.
 This is done in the primitive :ref:`Destripe science frame <Destripescienceframe>`.
 There are selectable options for also removing microphonics and channel offsets as well as the basic horizontal striping.

-For frames exhibiting large amounts of spatial structure (e.g. flats, arclamp images) then the amount of masking is too large, and the detector striping cannot be derived from the image itself.
+For frames exhibiting large amounts of flux filling the entire field of view (e.g. flats, arclamp images) then the amount of masking is too large, and the detector striping cannot be derived from the image itself.
 However, a partial correction can be applied by capitalizing on the four reference pixels on either side of the detector (note that reference pixels are photo-insensitive but exhibit the same readnoise).
 This is performed using the primitive :ref:`Apply Reference Pixel Correction <ApplyReferencePixelCorrection>`.
 This primitive is safe to use in all cases should the other methods fail.

 * :ref:`Destripe science frame <Destripescienceframe>`:
 	Different methods are available for Microphonics removal: